Yield-Fi/delta-farm-contracts/docs/contracts/workers/PancakeswapWorker.md

 - `harvesters`: - The harvest bot addresses.

-- `isOk`: - Whether to approve or unapprove the given strategies.
+- `isApprove`: - Whether to approve or unapprove the given harvesters.

 ### setTreasuryFee